czi-hca-comp-tools/multiomics/README.md

 # multiomics
 Measuring all the things

+## What IS multiomics?

+- DNA-seq of an individual + RNA-seq
+- RNA-Seq + ATAC-seq on similar populations (not necessarily identical cells)
+- RNA-seq + imaging on similar populations
+- RNA-seq + imaging on the SAME cells (via infrared imaging)

 ## Potential to-do's:
 1) Ask DCP if their ingestion service can accommodate ingesting "planned" data: that is, an entry that consists of all metadata but lacking the actual data content, plus a date for when it will likely be available.
 That way, when everybody searches DCP for a particular data type, they see not just data that exists but also data that is coming in the future.
 This means a metadata field that contains either "Data exists" or "Estimated date data will exist".